Dave Mustaine: Panic

 Panic was Mustaine's first band.
-The lineup was Mike Leftwych on drums, Bob Evans on bass, Tom Quecke on rhythm guitar, Pat Voeks as the vocalist, with Mustaine as the lead guitarist.
-Both Mike Leftwych and a sound man were killed in a car crash after Panic's second show.
-Mustaine stated that after the band started to fall apart in 1981, Quecke also died.
+The initial lineup was Dave Harmon on drums, Tom Quecke on guitar, Bob Evans on bass and Pat Voelkes as the singer, with Mustaine on lead guitar.
+The first gig, played at Dana Point, featured Mike Leftwych as a substitute drummer.
+Leftwych and a sound man were killed in a car crash after the show.
+Mustaine stated that after the band started to fall apart in 1981, Quecke was also killed in a separate car crash shortly after.

+The first song that Mustaine ever wrote was Jump in the Fire.
+Panic songs that Mustaine went on to reuse for Megadeth include N2RHQ (renamed Hangar 18), Child Saint (renamed Rust in Peace...
+Polaris) and Mechanix.
+Cover songs that Panic played included Nature's Child by Triumph and This Planet's on Fire (Burn in Hell) by Sammy Hagar.

 Metallica

 In 1981, Mustaine disbanded Panic and joined Metallica as the lead guitarist.
 Metallica's drummer Lars Ulrich had posted an ad in a local newspaper, The Recycler, looking for a lead guitarist.
-In his own words, Mustaine remembers his first meeting with James Hetfield and Ulrich: "I was in the room warming up and I walked out and asked, 'Well, am I gonna audition or what?', and they said, 'No, you've got the job.'
+Mustaine later said of his first meeting with James Hetfield and Ulrich: "I was in the room warming up and I walked out and asked, 'Well, am I gonna audition or what?', and they said, 'No, you've got the job.'
 I couldn't believe how easy it had been and suggested that we get some beer to celebrate."

 Metallica began recording their first album titled Kill 'Em All in 1983 but Mustaine's tenure with Metallica was short-lived.
 Brian Slagel, owner of Metal Blade Records, recalled in an interview: "Dave was an incredibly talented guy but he also had an incredibly large problem with alcohol and drugs.
 He'd get wasted and become a real crazy person, a raging megalomaniac, and the other guys just couldn't deal with that after a while.
 I mean, they all drank of course, but Dave drank more… much more.
 I could see they were beginning to get fed up of seeing Dave drunk out of his mind all the time."